romainbenabdelkader/authentica-ai-rights/README.md

 AUTHENTICA establishes a simple rule:

-**Every creative work has the right to declare how AI is allowed—or forbidden—to use it.**
+**Every creative work has the right to declare how AI is allowed or forbidden to use it.**

 The manifest allows any work to include:

 - its human origin
 - its unique sovereign identifier (**uid_auth**)
 - its creator
-- its AI-usage permissions
+- its AI usage permissions
 - its cryptographic signature
 - its date of proof